NMMI favored to win Southwest junior college football league

-New Mexico Military Institute, fresh off winning its first national championship, is favored to win the Southwest Junior College Football Conference in coaches and media polls release on Thursday.
+New Mexico Military Institute, fresh off winning its first national championship, is favored to win the Southwest Junior College Football Conference in coaches and media polls released on Thursday.

-Although NMMI has numerous holes to fill after multiple players including NJCAA Player of the Year, running back Anthony Grant (Nebraska), moved on to Division I schools, NMMI is heavily favored to take the crown again.
+Although NMMI has numerous holes to fill after multiple players including NJCAA Player of the Year running back Anthony Grant (Nebraska) moved on to Division I schools, the Broncos are heavily favored to take the crown again.

 In the Coaches Poll, the Broncos received seven first-place votes and 60 points.
 They were followed by Kilgore (1 first-place vote, 52 points), Tyler (41), Trinity Valley (40), Navarro (38), Blinn (32), Cisco (13) and Northeastern Oklahoma A&M (12).

 In the Media Poll, NMMI received eight first-place votes and 71 points.
-Trinity Valley received the other first-place voted and is picked fifth with 42 points.
+Trinity Valley garnered the other first-place vote and is picked fifth with 42 points.

 There are three new coaches in the league — TJC's Tanner Jacobson, Navarro's Ryan Taylor (moved from Cisco to the Corsicana school) and Cisco's John O'Mera (formerly coach at Eastern Arizona).